kundajelab/MPRA-DragoNN/README.md

 python main.py --help
 ```

-We have provided a pretrained model in the `pretrained_models` directory.
+We also provide support for [Kipoi](https://github.com/kipoi/kipoi).
+We have provided a pretrained model at `kipoi/pretrained.hdf5` directory.

 ## Citation